Skip to main contentSkip to navigation

 4. RIS extraction.
 The reserved region at the start of each member image is carved to extract the HP RIS records.
 These reveal stripe size (typically 256 KB), parity rotation (left-asynchronous), logical drive boundaries, drive order, and any transformation watermark.
 When the RIS is damaged or was overwritten by an Accept Current Configuration prompt, we detect parameters by entropy analysis and signature matching across the member images.

 5. Offline virtual assembly.
-PC-3000 RAID, UFS Explorer, or R-Studio loads the cloned images and assembles the virtual array using the captured RIS parameters and the HP layout profile.
+Data Extractor Express RAID Edition, UFS Explorer, or R-Studio loads the cloned images and assembles the virtual array using the captured RIS parameters and the HP layout profile.
 De-striping reconstructs the logical volume by reading blocks in the correct interleaved order.
 Where a transformation watermark exists, each LBA range is processed under its own geometry and the results are concatenated.

 6. Filesystem extraction and verification.
 After array reconstruction, the virtual volume is mounted read-only.
 Files are extracted and verified.
 Priority data (databases, virtual machines, Exchange stores, VMFS datastores) is checked first.
 Recovered data is copied to your target media.
 After confirmation, all working copies are securely purged on request.